-Changes in assumptions related to salary increases and price inflation.
+^{}Changes in assumptions related to salary increases, price inflation, mortality tables, and retirement ages.

 Ultimately, this schedule should present information for the last ten years.
 However, until ten years of information can be compiled, information will be presented for as many years as is available.